PritamPatil2603/upstage-mcp-server/examples/langchain/README.md

 # LangChain Integration with Upstage MCP Server

 This example demonstrates how to integrate Upstage MCP Server with LangChain for document processing and information extraction.
+It uses Upstage's Solar LLM model instead of OpenAI.

 ## Prerequisites

 - Python 3.10+
-- Upstage API Key
+- Upstage API Key (for both the MCP Server and Solar model)
-- OpenAI API Key
 - The following Python packages:
   - `upstage-mcp-server`
   - `langchain-mcp-adapters`
-  - `langchain-openai`
+  - `langchain-upstage`
   - `langchain`
   - `uvx`